codebrew42/42_core_projects/rank_04/CPP01/ex03/README.md

 	- [] attack() : disp `<NAME> attacks with their <WEAPON TYPE>` (except angle brackets)
 	- only difference is in two details
 		- [] `HumanA` takes `Weapon` in its contructor, `HumanB` doesn't
-		- [] `HumanA` always have `Weapon`, `HumanB` may not always have it
+		- [] `HumanA` always has `Weapon`, `HumanB` may not always does
 - check mem leaks

 ## key concepts
-- in which cases to use, and why: pointer to a Weapon vs. ref to Weapon?
+- for each case: which one to use, and why?
+	- pointer to a Weapon vs. ref to Weapon?